achandlr/DEEP/README.md

 (Replace python with python3 if you are on macOS/Linux and if python does not point to Python 3.x)

 ### Benchmarking Results
-Below are the early Benchmarking results of training Ensemblers on the AggreFact Benchmark and testing on the Halu-Eval Summarization dataset.
 <div style="border: 1px solid black; padding: 10px; text-align: left;">
     <img src="data\\visualizations\\BenchmarkingResults.png" alt="Benchmarking Results" style="border: 1px solid black; width: 80%; height: auto;"/>
 </div>